6 Natural, Homemade Mold Treatment Solutions to use Instead of Bleach

 - Walls: Unfortunately, walls with heavy black or brown mold may have to be taken apart, inspected and affected materials replaced.
 Surface mold may be cleaned with a choice of one of these natural solutions.
 Repeated applications may be required depending on the extent of the mold.
 Wall damage from mold is often when professional help may be required.

 - Carpeting & Flooring: Carpeting is often not salvageable when it comes to mold damage.
+Other types of flooring tend to be much easier to clean.
 It must be carefully (usually professionally) removed from the home and disposed of.
 It is important that the subfloor is spore and mold-free before carpeting is replaced.
 This can be done with a water and white vinegar solution, or by using one of the other cleaning solutions listed here.

 Make sure you take appropriate steps to protect yourself from breathing in airborne mold spores when scrubbing surfaces.
 Rubber gloves, breathing masks and even goggles can make the process safer.

 Tips for Preventing Mold

 Mold can grow both inside and outside at home.
 It can be found frequently in basements and bathrooms.
 It may be found in closets and attics.
 Mildew and mold is found in kitchens and on mattresses.
 It can even be found in boxes that you may have thought were safely and securely stored away.

 Darkness, moisture and lack of airflow are all conducive to the growth of mold and mildew.
 These issues, if left uncorrected, can cause physical damage to a structure and be hazardous to one's health.